Enrique Angelelli: La Rioja

-Zazpe concluded his inspection by concelebrating Mass with Angelelli and expressing his full support for his pastoral work and doctrinal orthodoxy.
+Zazpe concluded his inspection by co-celebrating Mass with Angelelli and expressing his full support for his pastoral work and doctrinal orthodoxy.

 The Dirty War

-The brief presidency of Isabel Perón (1974–76) was marked by the beginning of the Dirty War, which soon escalated into bombings, kidnappings, torture and assassinations, triggering a persecution of those holding left-wing views.
+The end of the brief presidency of Isabel Perón in Argentina (1974–76) brought with it the beginning of an eighteen year military dictatorship, in the form of a three man junta, and the Dirty War.
+The military closed the National Congress, banned all trade unions, and took control of the municipal government.
+1976, the Argentine Military launched a campaign called Proceso de Reorganizacion ("National Reorganization Process") in which it used bombings, kidnappings, torture and assassinations, to persecute those holding left-wing views.

-On 12 February 1976, the vicar of the diocese of La Rioja and two members of a social activist movement were arrested by the military.
+On 12 February 1976, the vicar of the diocese of La Rioja and two members of a social activist movement were arrested by the military, despite the military claiming to have seized power in order to protect Christianity.
 On 24 March, a coup d'état ousted Isabel Perón and all the nation's governors, including Carlos Menem of La Rioja (whom Angelleli had served as confessor).
 Angelleli petitioned General Osvaldo Pérez Battaglia, the new military interventor of La Rioja, for information on the vicar's and the activists' whereabouts.
 Getting no response, he travelled to Córdoba to speak to Luciano Benjamín Menéndez, then Commander of the Third Army Corps.
 Menéndez threatened and warned Angelelli: "It is you who have to be careful."

 Murder

+On a visit to Rome in 1974, Angelelli was advised not to return to Argentina, due to his presence creating a risk.
+He did not see remaining in Rome as an option.
 Angelelli allegedly knew that he was being targeted for assassination by the military; people close to him had often heard him say, "It's my turn next."
-On 4 August 1976 he was driving a truck, together with Father Arturo Pinto, back from a Mass celebrated in the town of El Chamical in homage to two murdered priests, Carlos de Dios Murias and Gabriel Longueville, carrying three folders with notes about both cases.
+On 4 August 1976 Angelelli was driving a truck with Father Arturo Pinto back from a Mass celebrated in the town of El Chamical, in homage to two murdered priests, Carlos de Dios Murias and Gabriel Longueville, carrying three folders with notes about both cases.
+He was reportedly looking into those two priests, who were murdered on July 18, 1976.

 According to Father Pinto, a car started following them, then another one, and in Punta de los Llanos, people forced the truck between them until toppling it.
-After being unconscious for a while, Pinto saw Angelelli dead in the road, with the back of his neck showing grave injuries "as if they had beaten him".
+After being unconscious for a while, Pinto saw Angelelli dead in the road, with the back of his neck showing grave injuries.
 The area was quickly surrounded by police and military personnel.
-An ambulance was sent for.
+An ambulance was called for.
 Angelelli's body was taken to the city of La Rioja.
 The autopsy revealed several broken ribs and a star-shaped fracture in the occipital bone, consistent with a blow given using a blunt object.
 The truck's brakes and steering wheel were intact, and there were no bullet marks.